 - For the first 3-4 days: Apply a SMALL amount of ointment on your tattoo.
-I recommend InkEeze tattoo ointement, there are a few other ointments that can also be used.
+We recommend InkEeze tattoo ointements, there are a many other ointments that can also be used, Aquafor is widely available.
 Always use clean hands and do not place your fingers back into the ointment after touching your tattoo.
 Make sure to apply the ointment sparingly; you want the thinnest amount possible.
 Remove any excess ointment with a clean cloth or paper towel.
 Do not use Vaseline, Neosporin, triple antibiotic, petroleum or Bag Balm.
 Wash, dry and apply ointment 3-4 times daily, or as needed.

 - After day 4-5 your tattoo will begin to peel/flake.
 This is totally normal!
 Do not pick or roll the skin.
 During this time begin using a mild, white, unscented lotion like Lubriderm, free of dyes or perfumes.
 Use lotion for minimum 2 weeks, 2-4 times daily.

 - DO NOT let anything rub on your new tattoo, bedding, clothing, kids, pets, etc. Wear soft, loose fitting clothing with minimal seams around tattooed area.